 10 Chocolate Halloween Candies Ranked From Worst to Best

 These sibling bars are among the few mass-produced chocolate candies that contain coconut, a polarizing flavor that sometimes relegates them to the reject pile.
-The snack-size Almond Joy designed for trick-or-treat bags comprises one almond atop a mound of coconut enrobed in milk chocolate.
+The snack-size Almond Joy designed for trick-or-treat bags puts one almond atop a mound of coconut enrobed in milk chocolate.
 A Mounds bar contains no nuts, only coconut and dark chocolate.

 An oldie but goodie, Hershey's milk chocolate bar has been around since 1900.
 Its continued popularity proves that chocolate doesn't have to be jammed full of stuff to make a beloved candy bar.
 Hershey bars come in a snack size for Halloween.
-The company is also offering skull-shaped Hershey’s Cookies 'n' Creme bars this year.
+The company is also offering skull-shaped Hershey’s Cookies 'n' Creme bars again this year.